qwx9/strangepg/README.md

 are supported (x86, amd64, arm64).
 Other BSDs might work as well, but it's untested.

-Installation can be done from source or (for Linux only) via [bioconda](https://bioconda.github.io/).
+Installation can be done from source or via [bioconda](https://bioconda.github.io/).

-Binaries built on github will also be provided in releases.
+Test binaries, probably out of date, can be downloaded from the Releases github page as well.

 #### Hardware requirements